 How to view desktop version of a site in Safari on iPhone or iPad

-Step 2: Once the site loads, tap and hold on the refresh symbol located at the rightmost side within Safari’s current URL box.
+2) Once the site loads, tap on the aA symbol located at the leftmost side of Safari’s URL box.

-Step 3: A menu will pop up with an option to see a desktop version of the website in its full glory.
-Choose Request Desktop Site to load up a desktop version of the original.
+3) A menu will pop up with an option to see a desktop version of the website in its full glory.
+Choose Request Desktop Website to load up a desktop version of the original.

-How to request desktop site in Safari on iOS 8
+How to always request the desktop site in Safari

 It’s important to note that requesting a desktop website doesn’t always work as intended on each and every website.
 For instance, some websites might switch you to their enhanced mobile edition rather than to the full desktop version.